Evolix/ansible-roles/minifirewall/README.md

 # minifirewall

-Install minifirewall a simple and versatile local firewall.
+Installation of minifirewall a simple and versatile local firewall.

 The firewall is not started by default, but an init script is installed.